-Ordering for NZ and Ireland
+Ordering forecast reports for NZ and Ireland

-You can get weather reports yourself for any period and location in NZ and Ireland between now and 2019, by going to Forecasts, at left.
+You can get weather reports yourself for any period and location in NZ and Ireland between now and 2019, by going to Forecasts, or at left.

 When it opens up click on One week (or whatever), then fill out starting date, country (e.g. NZ), and your chosen region (e.g. Martinborough).

-Ordering for Australia
+Ordering forecast-report packages for Australia

 We can prepare any longrange weather expectancy report for any location in Australia and for any period ahead between now and 2019.
 For most areas we can provide daily estimates of at least rain, temps (max, min etc), and if the archived data is available we can also include sun/cloud hours, wind force, direction and air pressure.
 We have access to most BoM historical files for main towns, which we use to construct cycles.
-Please email
+Please first

 to go to the next step.